alexmsalmeida/virsearch/README.md

-# virsearch - analysing viral sequences in metagenomes
+# VirSearch - searching viral sequences in metagenomes

 Snakemake workflow to detect and classify viruses in metagenome assemblies.